CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/talonfx-control-requests/closed-loop-requests.rst

 In a Position closed loop, the gains should be configured as follows:

+- :math:`K_s` - unused, as there is no target velocity
 - :math:`K_v` - unused, as there is no target velocity
 - :math:`K_p` - output per unit of error in position (output/rotation)
 - :math:`K_i` - output per unit of integrated error in position (output/(rotation*s))